sfiera/gbkiss.org/content/cart/akaj/index.rst

    7. Transmission complete.
 The new minigame is saved to your software.
 You can also send this minigame to your friends.

-11 different minigames were presented in the December issue (for distribution in November).
-More software was also promised for distribution in the following months.
+11 different minigames were presented in the December issue (for distribution in November), with more software in the following months.

 *  November 1997: Default_ and KISSMON_ groups